Welcome to The Storied Recipe!

 "Beignet" is the English translation of "bugnes" – a fluffy, golden, crispy, sweet treat, delicious by any name!

-Every town in France has its own variation on these pastries, but Bugnes Lyonnaises are the most famous of all.
+Every town in France has its own variation of these pastries, but Bugnes Lyonnaises are the most famous of all.

-There in the Valley of the Kings, where castles are as common as mushrooms, my podcast guest Claire Marie learned to make these bugnes called Russeroles.
-Every year, Claire, her grandmother, and all their neighbors made Russeroles for Mi-Carême, a mini-Carnival the region still celebrates halfway through the Lenten season.
+There in the Valley of the Kings, where castles are as common as mushrooms, Claire Marie learned to make these bugnes called Russeroles.
+Every year, Claire, her grandmother, and all their neighbors made Russeroles for Mi-Carême, a mini-carnival the region still celebrates halfway through the Lenten season.

 What To Expect (Flavor & Texture)